 Final Thoughts on How to Start Stock Trading From Home

 Make sure you know the difference between real stock trading advice, and a stock education website.
 Stock education websites are a great way to lose all your money.
-For example, a stock education website might talk about what the Ascending Triangle pattern is and then show you a few charts of the Ascending Triangle pattern working.
+For example, a stock education website might talk about what the An ascending triangle chart pattern is a chart pattern used in technical analysis that is characterized by a flat upper trend line... pattern is and then show you a few charts of the Ascending Triangle pattern working.
 However, when you try and trade an Ascending Triangle pattern yourself, you lose big on the trade.
 If you find that the Ascending Triangle predicts an upward move only 55% of the time, which it does, it means that you have about the same chance of hitting a winner from an Ascending Triangle pattern as you do just flipping a coin.
 You want advice from a real trader who knows how to stock trade from home for a living and NOT a stock trading education website.